tydeno/Ploto/README.md

 You can specify several vital parameters to control when and where plots are spawned, temped and stored.
 PlotoSpawner identifies your drives for temping and storing plots by a common denominator you specify.

-IMPORTANT: Ploto Assumes you Plot in the root of your Drives.
+IMPORTANT: Ploto Assumes you Plot in the root of your Drives and that the Drives are dedicated to plotting.
 So make sure you do that aswell.
+It wont work when the drives contains other data.

 For reference heres my setup:
 * CPU: i9-9900k